Skip to Content

 Head and neck cancer

 Head and neck cancers develop in the mouth, throat, sinuses or nose.
-They may be treated with chemotherapy, radiation therapy or surgery.
+Sarah Cannon Cancer Network oncologists can treat them with chemotherapy, radiation therapy or surgery.
 Reconstructive surgery may also be used to improve function and appearance.

 Head and neck surgeons in San Antonio

-At Methodist Healthcare, we provide compassionate care, including minimally invasive procedures and modern imaging services.
+HCA Healthcare Sarah Cannon Cancer Network at Methodist Healthcare provides compassionate care for head and neck diseases.
 We work towards developing a comprehensive treatment plan customized to your individual health goals and needs.

 Our multidisciplinary team

 Our team approach brings together experts from multiple medical fields and support services to optimize outcomes.
-Depending on your case, your multidisciplinary team may include:
+Depending on your condition, your multidisciplinary team may include:

 • Chaplains